-A case conference can be between a medical practitioner and any or all of the following:
+A case conference can be between a Medical Practitioner and any or all of the following:

 - the employer

 - the workplace rehabilitation provider

-- an injury management consultant
+- an Injury Management Consultant or Independent Consultant

 - the Insurer; and/or

-- other treatment practitioner/s delivering services to the worker (including the nominated treating doctor).
+other treatment practitioner/s delivering services to the worker (including the nominated treating doctor).

-A case conference can be between the worker (including a support person, if requested by the worker) and the medical practitioner but must also include a person from the list above.
+A case conference can be between the worker (including a support person, if requested by the worker) and the Medical Practitioner but must also include a person from the list above.